centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

    > Replace all the *`<xxxx>`* inside the above command with the correct value.
 For instance, *<bucket_id>* may become something like *65f5f748e28c92f0*.

-3. Check that the event has been received by Influxdb 2.
+3. Check that the event has been received by InfluxdDB 2.